gkoos/skyline/README.md

 ## What is a Skyline Query?

 Skyline queries identify the subset of points in a multi-dimensional dataset that are **not dominated** by any other point.
 A point *A* dominates *B* if *A* is as good or better than *B* in all dimensions and strictly better in at least one dimension.

 This is useful in scenarios like:

-- Finding products that are best across multiple criteria (price, performance, battery life).
+- Finding products that are best across multiple criteria (price, performance, battery life)
 - Multi-criteria decision making in finance, logistics, recommendation systems, etc.

 The result, called the **skyline set**, represents the **Pareto-optimal front** of your data.